Israel ramps up pressure on Hamas in hunt for missing teens

 Israel showed photographs of what it said were hundreds of weapons, including guns, seized at some of the detainees' homes.

-"As long as our boys remain abducted, Hamas will feel pursued, paralyzed and threatened," said Lieutenant-Colonel Peter Lerner, an Israeli military spokesman.
+"As long as our boys remain abducted, Hamas will feel pursued, paralysed and threatened," said Lieutenant-Colonel Peter Lerner, an Israeli military spokesman.

 Netanyahu has said the recovery efforts are complicated and could prove protracted.
 Many Israelis have shown solidarity with the teens' families on social media and have held prayer vigils.